Percy W. Wise: History

-Wise was born at Stoke Damerel, in Plymouth, Devonshire, a son of David Woodifield Wise and his wife Harriet Blanche Wise, née Sheppard.
+Wise was born at Stoke Damerel, in Plymouth, a son of David Woodifield Wise and his wife Harriet Blanche Wise, née Sheppard.

 Percy was educated at Clewer House School and Corpus Christi College, Cambridge, where he graduated BA in 1893, and where his circle of friends included the architect Thomas Henry Lyon, John Cowper Powys and John Harmer, later Bishop of Adelaide.

 He undertook religious training at the Clergy Training School in Cambridge, was made deacon in 1893, ordained as a priest in 1894 and posted as a curate to Oundle, Northamptonshire.

 In 1895 he accepted the offer of a curacy at Christ Church, North Adelaide, married Carrie Lyon, sister of his friend the architect, and boarded a ship bound for South Australia.
 For two years he served there and as acting chaplain to Bishop Harmer.
 By November he was preaching at St Augustine's Church, Unley and St Peter's Cathedral.

 In 1897 Wise was appointed to the Church Of The Epiphany, Crafers, where his energy and infectious enthusiasm breathed new life into the congregation.
 The church debt was paid off, and a parish room built on church grounds.
 He was acclaimed as a fine orator and inspiring preacher.